 Both examinations must be taken during the scheduled examination time.
-No make-ups will be given.
+Any make-ups (for documented medical and family emergencies only) will be given only during the scheduled LGST departmental makeup period.
+Note that the makeup exam for the second examination is in January 2013.
 Both examinations will be closed texts and notes.
 The second examination is not cumulative; it only covers material not previously addressed on the first examination.
 Assignments are expected to be submitted or presented on the assigned due date.
 Late work and missed assignments will receive a zero.